mpenet/k7/README.md

 | `:flush` | ~200 ns |
 | `:sync` | ~205 µs |

 `enqueue!` is zero-alloc.
-Per-message allocation in `poll!` is dominated by the read-only `ByteBuffer` slice returned as the payload (~192 bytes); the pending-offset tracking and CRC32C checksum contribute zero allocation.
+Per-message allocation in `poll!` is dominated by the read-only `ByteBuffer` slice returned as the payload; the pending-offset tracking and CRC32C checksum contribute zero allocation.

 ## Threading model